 - be durable for a reasonable period of time

 These conditions are sometimes referred to as the legal warranty, as they are established by a law called the Sale of Goods Act.
-This legal warranty applies regardless of whether the seller mentions it.
-It is in addition to any warranty the seller or manufacturer provide.
+This legal warranty applies whether the seller mentions it or not.
+It’s in addition to any warranty the seller or manufacturer provide.

 In addition to the legal warranty, many sellers and manufacturers offer their own warranty or guarantee for their product.
 Learn more about how warranties and guarantees work.

-If you buy privately from an individual, the legal warranty is more limited than if you buy from a business.
-If you buy something from an individual, it has to be durable for a reasonable period of time and match the description of the goods.
-The conditions that an item be fit for the purpose you bought it for and be of “merchantable” quality apply only when you buy from a business.
+If you buy from a private individual, the legal warranty is more limited than if you buy from a business.
+The item still has to be durable for a reasonable period of time and match the description of the goods.
+But it doesn’t have to meet the conditions of being “fit for the purpose you bought it for” and of “merchantable quality,” as goods bought from a business do.

 When something is sold “as is”

-Sometimes, a business will say a product is sold "as is".
-This suggests that you won’t be able to expect help with any repairs or service if there are problems.
+Sometimes, a business will say a product is sold "as is."
+This suggests you shouldn’t expect help with any repairs or service if there are problems.

 The legal warranty can be waived for used items.
-Be cautious if you are asked to waive it.
-You’ll want to be sure you’ve done everything you can to protect yourself by following the steps below to prevent problems.
+Be cautious if you’re asked to waive it.
+You’ll want to be sure you’ve done everything you can to protect yourself by following the steps below.

-The legal warranty applies to any new product sold by a business, including one sold “as is”.
+The legal warranty applies to any new product sold by a business, including one sold “as is.”
 But be aware that the legal warranty is the subject of much legal interpretation.
 To enforce your rights, you might have to go to court.
-Think twice about any product that is sold "as is", unless you're willing to take the risk that if it doesn't work properly, it might be difficult and costly to get things put right.
+Think twice about any product that’s sold "as is," unless you're willing to take the risk that if it doesn't work properly, it might be difficult and costly to get things put right.

 1. Do your research

-When you buy something, doing research in advance will reduce the risk of legal problems down the road.
+When you buy something, having researched the item in advance could help you avoid legal problems down the road.

-Gather information from credible sources on the item you are considering purchasing.
-For example, if you’re buying a car, try the Canadian Black Book or AutoTrader.ca to learn the average price of the vehicle models you are considering.
+Gather information from credible sources on the item you’re considering purchasing.
+For example, if you’re buying a car, try the Canadian Black Book or AutoTrader.ca to learn the average price of the vehicle models you’re considering.

 2. Negotiate with confidence

-When you make an offer to the seller, say it with confidence.
+When you make an offer to the seller, proceed boldly.
 Be polite and reasonable, but firm.

 3. Have a contract

-Even when the law doesn’t say that you have to have a written contract, you should have one if you are exchanging something that is worth a substantial amount of money.
-For example, a written contract is a good idea if you are buying or selling:
+Even when the law doesn’t say you have to have a written contract, you should have one if you’re exchanging something expensive.
+For example, a written contract is a good idea if you’re buying or selling: